lbeckman314/liambeckman.com/about/index.md

 <br />

 ## to do:
-:: transfer domain name from google to porkbun (just to add some support for a smaller, oregon-based buisness)
+:: transfer domain name from google to porkbun (just to add some support for a smaller, oregon-based business)

 :: transfer hosting from github's servers to my own (running apache (or nginx) and certbot for that sweet opensource HTTPS certs!)